-Leatherman Law Group is an intimate law firm offering personalized estate planning services.
+Leatherman Law Group is a small and intimate law firm offering personalized, affordable estate planning services.
 Glenda Leatherman believes in focusing solely on the preparation of a plan unique to you for administering your legal affairs during life, including both financial matters and emergency medical care, and the disposition of your estate upon death.

 Your will is the linchpin of your overall estate plan.
 If you were to die without a will, you have left no direction as to how and to whom your assets are to be distributed.
 This is called“dying intestate," and it results in state law determining how and to whom your assets are distributed.